Bathing an OES

 Puppies get into more and may need a rinse after a dive into a mud pit, or a slide through a puddle they just made on the kitchen floor, but I just use the mildest baby shampoo possible.

 I know many people who rarely bathe the entire dog - maybe two times a year?!
 But they do bath the whites more often.
 Before Bingley's hair began to matt I bathed him a few times.
 Since it has begun matting I have only bathed him once.
-BUT he gets completely brushed out every other day, and as others have said, it really does take out a lot of nasties!
-Very Happy
+BUT he gets completely brushed out every other day, and as others have said, it really does take out a lot of nasties! :D

 I completely line brush every Monday, and partial brush as I have time during the rest of the week.
 This has become more involved since Chewie started his coat transition.